IBM/sdl2-gamecontroller/README.md

 brew install sdl2
 ```

-## Lastest SDL fron source (OPTIONAL)
+## Lastest SDL from source (OPTIONAL)

-The version available from Hombrew is generally very recent so if you are dissatisfied with the version
+The version available from Homebrew is generally very recent so if you are dissatisfied with the version

 In this case, you can [install from source](https://wiki.libsdl.org/Installation) with the instructions on the SDL2 wiki.